remult/remult/docs/docs/ref_remultserveroptions.md

 A subscription server to use for live query and message channels
 ## liveQueryStorage
 A storage to use to store live queries, relevant mostly for serverless scenarios or larger scales
-## requestSerializer
+## contextSerializer
-Used to store the relevent request info for re running a live query
+Used to store the context relevant info for re running a live query
 ## queueStorage
 Storage to use for backend methods that use queue